Skip to main content

 Planning the Treatment

 Next, you will lie on the bed that will move you in and out of the MRI device.
 You will be conscious throughout the procedure so you can communicate with the physicians and nurses, and your specialists will perform the procedure from a computer in the room next to the MRI suite.
-They will be able to monitor you through the window to the MRI suite as well as with a camera, and you will have a nurse in the MRI suite with you to monitor your vital signs and ensure you are doing well.
+They will be able to monitor you with a camera while a nurse monitors your vital signs to ensure you are doing well.

 During Treatment